isivisi/pybot/README.md

 1. Fork it
 2. Check the issues tab and start working on a bug / enhancement
-3. Check the [wiki](https://github.com/isivisi/pybot/wiki) understand how pybot works if you're confused
+3. Check the [wiki](https://github.com/isivisi/pybot/wiki) to understand how pybot works if you're confused
 5. Submit a pull request :D

 ## History